 At the 19th EPCF we welcomed the following esteemed speakers to address MEPs, CU members, and other invited EU officials on the topics of trade, climate, and research & innovation.

 Inmaculada Rodríguez-Piñero Fernández MEP, Chair of the EPCF, welcomed participants and opened proceedings.
-Ms. Piñero MEP called for an ambitious EU Industrial Strategy to support industry as critical to Europe's future as the ceramics industry.
-Ms. Piñero MEP acknowledged the importance of the European ceramics industry as a world leader in fields such as climate actoin, innovation, and in particular, trade.
+Ms. Piñero MEP called for an ambitious EU Industrial Strategy to support industry critical to Europe's future such as the ceramics industry.
+Ms. Piñero MEP acknowledged the importance of the European ceramics industry as a world leader in fields such as climate action, innovation, and in particular, trade.

 Trade – Trading ceramics in a turbulent world

 Sandra Gallina, Deputy Director-General of DG TRADE, spoke on a wide array of salient trade-related issue in the context of an increasingly turbulent global political environment.
 Ms. Gallina noted that despite such troubling global developments, the European ceramics industry stands out as a “true trade champion”.
 Ms. Gallina praised the industry for its steadfast commitment to free trade through its active support of the EU-Canada and EU-Japan agreements as well as its support on a plethora of other free trade agreements.
 Ms. Gallina also commended the work of Cerame-Unie, the industry’s voice in Brussels, as an active participant in dialogue and co-operation with DG TRADE on EU trade matters.
 Ms. Gallina also spoke on matters of trade defence and acknowledged the obstacles facing the industry in the form of illegal trade practices from abroad.
 Ms. Gallina closed by addressing the issue of WTO reform and other multilateral trade issues.

 Climate – Future climate strategy for the mid-century